petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 ### Hide from Site Search Results

-Determine whether to hide the fragment's content from search results in your site.
-Hiding fragment content can help reduce irrelevant and redundant search results.
+Specify whether to hide the fragment's content from search results in your site.
+Hiding fragment content can reduce irrelevant and redundant search results.
 If the selected fragment contains child fragments, they inherit its configuration.

 ![Determine whether to hide the fragment's content from search results in your site.](./advanced-settings-reference/images/02.png)